AndreasHefti/inari-firefly/README.md

   to index instances (objects) of a specified type.
 All Components, Entities and Systems are indexed by type and mostly, if needed also by instance to guarantee fast access.

-  **NOTE:**

-At this time there are three Firefly projects on gitHub.

-- [The firefly-core project](https://github.com/Inari-Soft/inari-firefly) offers the core API with the entity-system and entity-components and some other useful systems and components for core features like asset-management, view and viewports, audio, animation, text, simple collision management and a few others.
-  The core API also defines the lower-level interfaces but has no implementations for this interfaces.
-Therefore the firefly-core API is independent from low-level API and can be implemented for different API's like [lwjgl](https://github.com/LWJGL/lwjgl) or [libGDX](https://github.com/libgdx/libgdx)
-  If someone is interested in implementing the firefly API for a particular low level API, this is a good start point.

-- [The firefly-lib project](https://github.com/Inari-Soft/inari-firefly-lib) depends on the firefly-core project and offers some additional systems and components that are not part of the firefly-core API.
-  Therefore the firefly-lib project will change mach more then the firefly-core project which remain more stable.

-- [The firefly-libGDX project](https://github.com/Inari-Soft/inari-firefly-libGDX) is the only low-level implementation at this time.
-As the names says, the firefly-core API is implemented on top of the [libGDX](https://github.com/libgdx/libgdx) API.
-And also the the firefly-lib project is included.
-  If someone wants just get a complete and running firefly API to start coding a game, this is the starting point Get and install the firefly API with libGDX implementation is straightforward.
-Following the instructions here.